 Explains what schizoaffective disorder is, including its symptoms and causes.
 Gives advice on how you can help yourself and what types of treatment and support are available, as well as guidance for friends and family.

 Schizoaffective disorder is a mental health problem where you experience psychosis as well as mood symptoms.

 The word schizoaffective has two parts:

-This information was published in May 2019.
-We will revise it in 2022.
+This information was published in February 2023.
+We will revise it in 2026.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.